yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 * Text Input (``<stringresponse>``)
 * Math Expression Input (``<formularesponse>``)

 The file includes a row for each problem-answer combination selected by your students.
 For example, for a problem that has a total of five possible answers the file includes up to five rows, one for each answer selected by at least one student.
-For problems that use problem randomization, there is one row for each possible problem-variant-answer combination.
+For problems that use rerandomization (the **Randomization** setting in Studio), there is one row for each possible problem-variant-answer combination.

 The CSV file contains the following columns: